jaredhendrickson13/pfsense-api/tools/README.md

 - `pfsense-api/pfSense-pkg-API/Makefile` : The rendered Makefile
 - `pfsense-api/pfSense-pkg-API/pkg-plist`: The rendered pkg-plist
-- `pfsense-api/pfSense-pkg-API/pfSense-pkg-API-<VERSION>.txz` : The FreeBSD package distribution file
+- `pfsense-api/pfSense-pkg-API/pfSense-pkg-API-<VERSION>.txz` : The FreeBSD package distribution file.
+On FreeBSD 11,
+this should be located in the `pfsense-api/pfSense-pkg-API` directory after completion.
+On FreeBSD 12 it should be located in the `pfsense-api/pfSense-pkg-API/work/pkg` directory.

 ### Notes
 - This script heavily depends on it's relative filepaths.
 You may execute the script from any directory, but do not move